maikelthedev/maikeldotuk.github.io/_posts/2018-04-09-the-day-i-started-smoking-again.md

 I know by my job description I can't smoke but is fair enough if I do it **after** work as then the smell won't bother anyone.

 I've been 3 years without smoking, I quite because of convictions.
 I never labelled myself a non-smoker but only a smoker who doesn't smoke.
 It is a sad day, but either I need to keep my sanity and this, while I try to reduce the pressure, at least until after that exam, I know for a fact that will do the trick.
+The trigger has been being heartbroken for so long.
+If I were not, I wouldn't have to smoke, all other factors are bearable.

 Then...I quite once, I can do it again.